 Pop Goes the Human: The Sangue Passare throw, where he fills his opponent with blood.
 Exactly what part of them is filled up depends on the character, some of which have become somewhat infamous (with the most infamous and popular being Lilith's impromptu boobjob).

 Marionette is a rag doll-like toy (a puppet) creature, resembling a woman in a leaf-like dress, jester hat, and heels with short hair and a wind up key on her back.
 It is said that a evil phantom Shadow made a young woman his slave, turning her into a puppet in order to fulfill his task.
-Like Shadow, she can transform into other characters, but transforms into the opponent that she is currently fighting.Tropes associated with Shadow:
+Like Shadow, she can transform into other characters, but transforms into the opponent that she is currently fighting.Tropes associated with Marionette:

 When She Smiles: At the very end of the OVA, and it is adorable (not to mention heartwarming).
 Her teenaged self from Donovan's ending in Night Warriors' is also shown to be more cheerful.